J-DubApps/Blog/content/posts/2024/Thoughts-on-AI-Dec.md

 date = '2024-12-13T14:14:51-06:00'
 draft = false
-title = 'Thoughts On AI In A DevOps World' type = 'post' tags = ["tech", "thought", "opinion", "career", "AI", "enterprise-it", "best-of", "devops", "top-10"]
+title = 'Thoughts On AI In A DevOps World' description = 'It's not AI that will take your job, it's people who leverage AI that will take your job.' type = 'post' tags = ["tech", "thought", "opinion", "career", "AI", "enterprise-it", "best-of", "devops", "top-10"]
 +++